5 Ways To Improve Your Prostate Health—from a Physician

 Formulated by Integrative Medicine Expert and best-selling author Isaac Eliaz, MD, this trusted prostate support supplement is backed by research for enhancing prostate health and aging for men.

 Modified citrus pectin is naturally derived from the pith of citrus fruit peels, including lemons, limes and oranges.
-The pectin fiber is reduced to a tiny, absorbable size which gives PectaSol the ability to enter the circulation and bind to and block Galectin-3, a protein that fuels inflammation, hardens tissues and organs, and can wreak havoc with serious health impacts throughout the body.
-Learn more about PectaSol and prostate health.
+(PectaSol does not contain grapefruit.)
+The pectin fiber is reduced to a tiny, absorbable size that gives it the ability to enter the circulation and bind to and block Galectin-3, a protein that, when overexpressed, can fuel inflammation, harden tissues and organs, and wreak havoc with serious health impacts throughout the body.*

 PectaSol

-- Take a vitamin D supplement.
-First, get your vitamin D level checked with a blood test to gauge your needs.
+• Take a vitamin D supplement and/or a combination formula that contains ample vitamin D. Get your vitamin D level checked with a blood test to gauge your needs.
 Always combine your vitamin D supplement with a little fat (e.g., a spoonful of full-fat yogurt or olive oil).
 Store away from light, heat, and humidity.

 Stress can have a major toll on your health, so ensure you take some time to yourself to breathe, meditate, or practice self care.
-When you find calm and relax, you release stress and tension and can reduce risk of serious health issues, like prostate cancer.
+When you find calm and relax, you release stress and tension and can reduce the risk of burnout, not to mention serious health issues.

 By actively supporting prostate health with natural daily steps, you can protect your long-term prostate and urinary health, your vitality and quality of life.
 Start today.